 It is understood by the Chartering Party that certain unforeseen factors beyond the Company's control may result in delays.
 The Chartering Party hereby waives any and all claims for damages, including any deposits and costs incurred by the Chartering Party for rooms, meals or admissions arising from delays due to factors beyond the Company's control, including delays arising from weather conditions and mechanical failure.

 The Chartering Party may not assign this Agreement or any of their respective rights, interests, duties or obligations hereunder without the prior written consent of the other party.
 The Company may assign this Agreement and any of its rights, interests, duties or obligations hereunder without the prior written consent of the chartering party.

 The Company assumes no responsibility for any personal property.
 Baggage and all other personal property will be handled only at passenger's own risk.
 Company assumes no responsibility for parking at any location.

-The following items are prohibited without the written consent of the Company: smoking, glass containers, kegs, golf shoes or other shoes with spikes, firearms, explosives, and fireworks.
+The following items are prohibited without the written consent of the Company: smoking (including the use of e-cigarettes), glass containers, kegs, golf shoes or other shoes with spikes, firearms, explosives, and fireworks.
 Objectionable persons may be removed at their expense.

 The price for the charter service does not include any gratuity for the driver or step-on-guide.
 Gratuities are optional and should reflect the quality of service received.